libeo/chef-php-xcache/README.md

 Description
 ===========

 Installs the php xcache module.
-Set good defaults for
+Uses a mix of xcache default values and Debian's defaults.
+Description of the configuration options is available on http://xcache.lighttpd.net/wiki/XcacheIni.

 Requirements
 ============